 The taillights are where it gets a bit interesting.
 The Leaf has taillight elements that recall the Z32 Nissan 300ZX, but also represent Japanese letters for 二 (two, pronounced ni), and 三 (three, pronounced san).
 On the Eclipse, squint and you might be able to see some of the first-gen heckblende.

 That’s where the similarities end, though.
 At this point the Eclipse name has been beaten like a dead racehorse.
-It’s use here is undignified.
-We had the Eclipse Cross already, and now the Eclipse Sportback will be sold alongside it.
-In fact, for fans of the Mitsubishi Lancer Sportback, a name that was applied to a cool wagon variant of the eighth-gen Lancer and a funky five-door hatchback version of the ninth-gen Lancer, the new name is a double blow.
+Its use here is undignified.
+We have the Eclipse Cross already, and now the Eclipse Sportback doubles down on the insults.
+In fact, for fans of the Mitsubishi Lancer Sportback, a name that was applied to a cool wagon variant of the eighth-gen Lancer and a funky five-door hatchback version of the ninth-gen Lancer, the new name is a yet another blow.

 Images courtesy of Mitsubishi, Nissan.